Gradings in Taekwon-Do

 - Founder General Choi Hong Hi (dec)

-The Grading syllabus outlines all areas that need to be fulfilled in order to test for rank promotion: these requirements include Patterns, Fundamental movements (Blocking, Kicking, Striking, Stances), Sparring, Breaking Techniques, Terminology and Theory, Self Defense and any additional requirements.
+The Grading syllabus outlines all areas that need to be fulfilled in order to test for rank promotion.
+These requirements include Patterns, Fundamental movements, Sparring, Breaking, Terminology and Theory, Self Defense and any additional requirements.

 Also note that active training time and attendance requirements are also set out, and need to be adhered to.

 The grading syllabus is designed specifically for all Thoroughbred Taekwon-Do schools, encompassing a wide range of self-defence oriented movements and theories, whilst also conforming to the International Taekwon-Do Federation’s requirements.

 It is the responsibility of the student to achieve a high level of competence in all areas of grading requirements to the best of their ability.
 Students are tested on overall performance in each area, to assess their worthiness of rank promotion.

 All Black Belts are expected to have developed proficiency and thorough understanding of all colour belt grading requirements, as well as

 These promotions are rare, and granted very sparingly.
 A double promotion is generally only given during the lower ranks.
 It is reserved for the student who has shown exceptional mastery of techniques as well as outstanding attitude, application and attendance.
 At Thoroughbred Taekwon-Do we encourage excellence and hard work rather than hold back those who excel in determination and dedication.